G-Research/spark-extension/DIFF.md

 * `def diff(self: DataFrame, other: DataFrame, *id_columns: str) -> DataFrame`
 * `def diffwith(self: DataFrame, other: DataFrame, *id_columns: str) -> DataFrame:`

+Note that this feature is not supported in Python when connected with a [Spark Connect server](README.md#spark-connect-server).

 ## Diff Spark application

 There is also a Spark application that can be used to create a diff DataFrame.
 The application reads two DataFrames